adform/adform-tracking-ios-sdk/README.md

 ![alt tag](Screenshots/frameworks.png)

 * Adform Tracking SDK uses Protocol Buffers - Google's data interchange format.
 Therefore you need to import Protobuf library to your project.
+You should use [3.0.0-alpha-4 version](https://github.com/google/protobuf/releases/download/v3.0.0-beta-1/protobuf-objectivec-3.0.0-alpha-4.zip) of the library.
-Instructions on how to do it can be found [here](https://github.com/google/protobuf/tree/master/objectivec#building).
+Instructions on how to integrate it can be found [here](https://github.com/google/protobuf/tree/master/objectivec#building).

 ## 3. Basic Adform Tracking SDK implementation